 The reasons for that yen and euro status are diverse.
-But the most important is that the euro is considered an heir to the Deutsche Mark, which was the best performing currency in the world from the moment of its inception in 1949 to its dissolution in 2000, losing just 5% of it's value.
-The dollar by contrast lost 74% for the same time period.
-The yen is revered because of the notorious Japanese work ethic, which is guarantee for investors that the government will always keep it commitments to its debt.
+But the most important is that the euro is considered an heir to the Deutsche Mark, which was the best performing currency in the world from the moment of its inception in 1949 to its dissolution in 2000, losing just 5% of its value.
+The dollar, by contrast, lost 74% for the same time period.
+The yen is revered because of the notorious Japanese work ethic, which is a guarantee for investors that the government will always keep its commitments to its debt.
 Which is very surprising, considering its the highest in the world at 250% of GDP.

-Out of the less traded currencies a two good examples are the Norwegian kroner and Singapore dollar.
-The first is especially strong, because the country has no net debt and its give of the biggest sovereign fund in the world.
-The Singapore dollar on the other hand has been doing well because of the country's regular robust economic growth and that the island nation is becoming a haven for tax evasion.
+Out of the less traded currencies two good examples are the Norwegian kroner and Singapore dollar.
+The first is especially strong because the country has no net debt and its give of the biggest sovereign fund in the world.
+The Singapore dollar, on the other hand, has been doing well because of the country's regular robust economic growth and that the island nation is becoming a haven for tax evasion.

 If you enjoyed reading this article from Trading Education, please give it a like and share it with anyone else you think it may be of interest too.